CfnNetworkInterface

 • source_dest_check (Union[bool, IResolvable, None]) – Enable or disable source/destination checks, which ensure that the instance is either the source or the destination of any traffic that it receives.
 If the value is true , source/destination checks are enabled; otherwise, they are disabled.
 The default value is true .
 You must disable source/destination checks if the instance runs services such as network address translation, routing, or firewalls.

-• tags (Optional[Sequence[Union[CfnTag, Dict[str, Any]]]]) – An arbitrary set of tags (key-value pairs) for this network interface.
+• tags (Optional[Sequence[Union[CfnTag, Dict[str, Any]]]]) – The tags to apply to the network interface.

 Methods